JinsupJung/SelfStorage/src/content/homepage/_index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Starter Template You Need To Start Your Next Project"
+  title: "K플랫폼의 셀프스토리지는 ...."
   content: "Nextplate is a free starter template built with Next and TailwindCSS, providing everything you need to jumpstart your Next project and save valuable time."
-  image: "/images/banner.png"
+  image: "/images/self1.png"
   button:
     enable: true
     label: "Get Started For Free"